-The Department in rejecting the requested expansion of Covered Principal Transactions to CEF IPOs (and other types of potential investments) in 2020 stated it was declining to do so "based on the potentially acute conflicts of interest created by principal transactions" and that it viewed the individual prohibited transaction exemption process as a more appropriate means to obtaining exemptive relief for such transactions.
-For the reasons noted above, the Department's concerns are misplaced in the case of CEF IPOs.
-Moreover, due to the timing of CEF IPOs and the amount of time required to obtain an individual prohibited transaction exemption from the Department, offering the prospect of individual exemptive relief has the effect of shutting plans and IRAs out of the CEF IPO market.
+The Department in rejecting the requested expansion of Covered Principal Transactions to CEF IPOs (and other types of potential investments) in 2020 stated it was declining to do so "based on the potentially acute conflicts of interest created by principal transactions" and that it viewed the individual prohibited transaction exemption process as a more appropriate means to obtaining exemptive relief for such transactions.166 For the reasons noted above, the Department's concerns are misplaced in the case of CEF IPOs.
+Moreover, due to the timing of CEF IPOs and the amount of time required to obtain an individual prohibited transaction exemptive relief has the effect of shutting plans and IRAs out of the CEF IPO market.